-Wrike delivers on this aspect in various ways.
-Various reports we’ve shown so far allow you to analyze work from various aspects, whether from a progress perspective, resourcing and workload, current status etc.
+This SaaS delivers on this aspect in various ways.
+Various reports we’ve shown so far allow you to analyze progress from various aspects, whether from a progress perspective, resourcing and workload, current status, etc.

-By default, a project Dashboard presents an intuitive view which is intended for people working on a project:
+By default, a Dashboard presents an intuitive visualization which is intended for people working on these tasks:

-- Unassigned tasks (great for the PO or for the team to pick up tasks)
+- Unassigned (great for the PO or for people to pick up pending items)

-- Overdue tasks (to give attention to high-priority items)
+- Overdue (to give attention to high-priority items)

 - Due this week (to schedule time according to due dates)

 - Completed this week (to monitor progress and maintain pace)

 But that’s not all there is to it.

 The Analytics Widget can be used to get a brief overview of the status and individual workloads within an activity.
 There’s actually a full list of widgets you can add to your dashboard such that you create a view that makes sense for you, rather than use something generic.